haaslaura/vuezenapp/README.md

 Start the development server:
 `npm run dev`

-## 🔨 Features in Progress
+### Back-end

-🟩 Home page
+Visit the following link for instructions and news on the back-end: https://github.com/haaslaura/vuezenapp-back

-🟩 Activities menu
+## 🔨 Features

 🟩 Guided breathing exercise